 - offering you a range of services such as practical support, relationship counselling, or help with drug or alcohol problems.

 The law doesn't say exactly what help social services has to provide and different councils have different rules.
 An adviser in your area may be able to give you an idea of the sort of help you might get.
-Use our directory to find one.

 Can social services take children away because the family is found to be intentionally homeless?